bballdave025/portfolio-resume/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/bballdave025/job-app-word-freq/polished-5part-presented?labpath=Part_01_NLPPresentationJobHunt_DemoWordFreq.ipynb)

 # Convolutional Neural Network for Natural Language Processing - CNN for NLP (in PyTorch)

+### Using a CNN for Text Classification - not the standard approad, but interesting

 <b>Suggestion for Now:</b> If you want to be able to check things out quickly,
 use the CoLab specific notebook, which you can